redis/redis-doc/docs/getting-started/faq.md

 64-bit systems will use considerably more memory than 32-bit systems to store the same keys, especially if the keys and values are small.
 This is because pointers take 8 bytes in 64-bit systems.
 But of course the advantage is that you can have a lot of memory in 64-bit systems, so in order to run large Redis servers a 64-bit system is more or less required.
 The alternative is sharding.

-## I like Redis's high level operations and features, but I don't like that it keeps everything in memory and I can't have a dataset larger than memory.
-Are there any plans to change this?
+## Why does Redis keep its entire dataset in memory?

 In the past the Redis developers experimented with Virtual Memory and other systems in order to allow larger than RAM datasets, but after all we are very happy if we can do one thing well: data served from memory, disk used for storage.
 So for now there are no plans to create an on disk backend for Redis.
 Most of what
 Redis is, after all, a direct result of its current design.

-If your real problem is not the total RAM needed, but the fact that you need to split your data set into multiple Redis instances, please read the [Partitioning page](/topics/partitioning) in this documentation for more info.
+If your real problem is not the total RAM needed, but the fact that you need to split your data set into multiple Redis instances, please read the [partitioning page](/topics/partitioning) in this documentation for more info.

 Redis Ltd., the company sponsoring Redis development, has developed a "Redis on Flash" solution that uses a mixed RAM/flash approach for